 Apply a new coat of Velox Plus directly over last season's coat.

 Unlike "release" coatings, if Velox Plus is scratched or damaged it will not peel off.
 Simply repaint the bare metal exposed.

 Increases time between haul outs, saving you money.
 Velox Plus also has a long shelf life, allowing you to save any remaining paint.

 Velox Plus can be brushed, rolled or sprayed on.
 No need to rush due to not having any catalyst added.

 Velox Plus is an antifouling paint developed specifically to protect propellers, stern drives, shafts, outdrives, struts, jet pumps and other metallic parts immersed in the water.
 A unique feature of Velox Plus is that it is not degraded by galvanic currents that are typically responsible for paint detachment.
 Using Velox Plus will keep your propeller clean, thus increasing fuel economy and boosting vessel performance.
 Save money and time by extending the periods between haulouts to clean your propeller and other metallic parts.
 This kit can be used on any size boat, from small yachts to large commercial vessels.
-Velox Plus can be applied with a brush or sprayed on.
+Velox Plus can be applied with a roller, brush or sprayed on.

 Increases the time between haul outs with Velox Plus, thus saving you money!
 Velox Plus also has a 2 year pot life, allowing you to save any remaining paint for use at a later time.
 Increase your fuel economy by preventing marine growth on your propellers, drives and submerged metal to reduce drag.
 Approximately 60% cost savings compared to "non-stick" or "release" coatings.
 It's repairable and repaintable!
 No need to start over each time bare metals become exposed.